Search

 About

-The Doctor of Nursing (DNP) - Post Master's Entry program is a 36-credit, 2-5 year traditional track for graduates of the MSN program.
+The DNP—Clinical Practice (Post MSN) program is a 36-credit, 2-5 year traditional track for graduates of the MSN program.
 The College of Nursing offers full and part-time plans of study to help students select the right option for them.

 DNP Program Outcomes